camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 ```

 The `id` of a decision in the XML is called `key` in the context of the DMN
 engine.
-So if you want to parse a specific decision from a DMN file you
+To only parse a specific decision from a DMN file you, specify the decision
-have to specify the decision key which corresponds to the `id` attribute in
-the XML file.
+key which corresponds to the `id` attribute in the XML file.

 ```java
 // create a default DMN engine